gatling/gatling/src/sphinx/session/session_api.rst

 In Gatling, entries in this map are called **Session attributes**.

 .. note::
-  Remember that a Gatling scenario is a workflow where every step is backed by an Akka Actor?
+  A Gatling scenario is a workflow where every step is an ``Action``.

-  A ``Session`` is actually the message that are passed along a scenario workflow.
+  A ``Session`` is the message that is passed along a scenario workflow.

 .. _session-inject: